techidaily/site-screen-mirror/source/_posts/how-to-screen-mirroring-realme-12-pro-5g-to-pc-drfone-by-drfone-android.md

 ![control android phone from pc](https://images.wondershare.com/drfone/drfone/control-android-phone-from-pc.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 Screen mirroring Realme 12 Pro 5G  to TV or PC is as easy as casting your iPhone screen to any TV or PC.
 If you are contented with the display of your phone you can use the Mirror share built-in feature of Realme 12 Pro 5G  to stream videos, music, and pictures on TV or PC.
 A third-party app like MirrorGo Android recorder also facilitates the mirroring of your smartphone to PC.
 Realme 12 Pro 5G  facilitates its users to a large extent.
 You can apply the above-mentioned features to cast your phone screen to TV or PC.

-## Guide to Mirror Your Realme 12 Pro 5G to Other Android devices

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ITtcSWvS8bo?si=4M4BfMgaabrW6148" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Guide to Mirror Your Realme 12 Pro 5G to Other Android devices

 ## Part 1.
 Can I Mirror my Android to Another Android?